joeyaugust1/Only-Bitcoins/readme.md

-this websites uses API to display the price of Bitcoin only
+This websites uses API to display the price of Bitcoin only